akvdevav/curd-vaadin-pg/postgres-postgis.md

 Redesign Store Layout:

-Hotspot Analysis: If the Checkout zone is consistently a major hotspot, it confirms its function.
+**Hotspot Analysis:** If the Checkout zone is consistently a major hotspot, it confirms its function.
 If Electronics has unexpectedly high traffic but low sales, investigate why.

-Dwell Time Analysis: If customers spend very little time in the Produce section, it might indicate poor layout, lack of appealing displays, or difficulty finding items.
+**Dwell Time Analysis:** If customers spend very little time in the Produce section, it might indicate poor layout, lack of appealing displays, or difficulty finding items.
 Conversely, high dwell time in a non-destination zone might indicate confusion or bottlenecks.

-Path Analysis: If many users take a long, winding path to reach a popular product, consider creating a more direct route.
+**P**ath Analysis:** If many users take a long, winding path to reach a popular product, consider creating a more direct route.
 If a certain aisle is consistently avoided, it might be a "dead zone" needing revitalization.

 Staffing Optimization: